dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Models can then learn patterns like “ghost_context:no_instance_id + TimeoutError → always fails” or “Idx1 futures crash + reboot_required → often succeeds.”

-This provides enormous predictive capability to the ML state machine.
+This pattern and signature learning provides enormous predictive capability to the ML state machine.